 CAUTON: NEVER connect or disconnect the stepper motors with power applied.
 This will blow the IC's!
+Wait a few minutes for the capacitors to completely discharge before removing any stepper wires.
+Best to measure for ZERO voltage at TB6.
 Steppers will get warm.
 Also the chopper frequency can be heard in the steppers.
 This is normal.